Is this a true dental Emergency and when to contact a 24/7 emergency dentist.

-There are several reasons for why the conditions in the mouth can change quite suddenly and require you to see an 24/7 emergency dentist.
+There are several reasons why the conditions in a mouth can change quite suddenly.
+When this happens, it can require you to see an 24/7 emergency dentist.
 Swelling, discomfort, broken teeth, and even bleeding can occur.
 Many times these issues occur when there are lapses in home-care routines, illnesses, the taking of certain medications, injuries, bacterial infections, or the aging of restorations.
-It is usually recommended when these situations arise to see a qualified 24/7 emergency dentist as soon as possible; however, in certain situations, a lapse of a few days before being seen will not actually cause any real harm.
+It is a recommendation when these situations arise to see a 24/7 emergency dentist as soon as possible; however, in certain situations, a lapse of a few days before being seen will not actually cause any real harm.

 Here at Lincoln Family Dentistry, we have designed a guide for you to aid you in considering the risk of waiting a few extra days or weeks before contacting 24/7 emergency dentist if you believe your situation may be in fact a dental emergency.
-There are home remedies that can be helpful for short term if it is impossible to see a dentist right way, but it should be noted that any change that takes place that has the potential to increase in intensity over time and should be examined right away.
+There are home remedies that can be helpful short-term.
+It should be noted, however, that any change that takes place has the potential to increase in intensity over time and should be examined right away.
 Additionally, we recommend calling your dentist before undertaking any home-care remedies so that he can ascertain whether or not they are appropriate for your current situation or for any pre-existing conditions.

 Dental Emergency #1:Pain.
 Do you need a 24/7 emergency dentist?

 - Call a 24/7 Emergency dentist if:

 If you ever are experiencing significant pain or any pain that lingers in the mouth, call your dentist.
-The following are a list of symptoms that you should be sure to mentions should you be experiencing them:
+The following are a list of symptoms that you should be sure to mention if you are experiencing them:

 - Pain that lingers or that is shooting